juicedata/juicefs/docs/en/reference/how_to_setup_metadata_engine.md

 **A special attention needs to be paid** while using the JuiceFS file system - no matter which database you choose to store metadata, please **ensure the safety of the metadata**!
 Once the metadata is damaged or lost, the corresponding data will accordingly be damaged or lost, and the entire file system can even be damaged in the worse cases.

 :::caution
-No matter which database is used to store metadata, **it is important to ensure the security of metadata**.
+No matter which database is used to store metadata, **it is important to ensure the safety of metadata**.
 The corruption or loss of metadata will directly cause the damage of the corresponding data, or even the whole file system.
 For production environments, you should always choose a database with high availability, and at the same time, it is recommended to "[backup metadata](../administration/metadata_dump_load.md)" periodically.
 :::

 ## Redis